Sparkle Taylor

-Sparkle Taylor (born July 28, 1995) is an American professional basketball player whois a free agent in the Women's National Basketball Association (WNBA).
+Sparkle Taylor (born July 28, 1995) is an American professional basketball player who is a free agent in the Women's National Basketball Association (WNBA).
 She played college basketball at UTEP.
-Taylor went undrafted during the 2017 WNBA Draft.
+Taylor went undrafted during the 2017 WNBA draft.
 She appeared in the league in 2022 with the Chicago Sky.

 College career

 During Taylor's freshman season at UTEP, she was known as someone who wasn't afraid of contact and went to the free throw line often.
 She got to the line 77 times during that season.
 In her sophomore season, Taylor was inserted into the starting line up and was second on the team in scoring at 10.3 points.
 She was moved back to the bench during her junior season and averaged 9.8 points, but was award the C-USA Sixth Woman of the Year award in 2016.
 Her senior year, Taylor's offense exploded when she went over 18.4 points, 6.4 rebounds, and 1.7 assists.
 On a team full of freshman, Taylor was called upon to do a lot for the Miners.
 Taylor scored 34 point in back to back games against North Texas and Rice to become the first player in program history to score 30+ points in back-to-backs.
 She won the Player of the Week on February 20, 2017, for those efforts.